-The Commission, all seven Colorado River Basin States, many large water users within the Basin and the Department of the Interior are engaged in a study to quantify current and future demand and supply using various assumptions for future hydrology to identify the imbalance.
-All methods to address the supply imbalance, including conservation, efficiency and augmentation, will be evaluated.
-This study was completed in 2012 and efforts are now turning to next steps for implementation.
+The Commission, all seven Colorado River Basin States, many large water users within the Basin and the Department of the Interior have participated in completion of a study to quantify current and future demand and supply using various assumptions for future hydrology to identify the imbalance.
+All methods to address the supply imbalance, including conservation, efficiency and augmentation, are now being evaluated.
+This Basin study was completed in 2012, and efforts are now turning to next steps to address the long-term supply and demand imbalance particularly in the lower basin.